NewtonBii/meal-tracker/README.md

 * Install globals e.g. Typescript packages and typescript.
 * npm install typescript -g
 * apm install atom-typescript

-* run ng serve --open.
+## Development Server.
+run ng serve --open.
+It will navigate to http://localhost:4200/.
+From there you can change source code and view the changes live from the browser.

 ## Technologies Used
 * HTML, CSS, JavaScript, TypeScript, Node.js, Angular.